-There are misconceptions about what it means to do a legal appeals.
-For example, if we have to sue your employer for non-payment of short-term disability, this does not mean that you are quitting your job.
+There are several misconceptions about legal appeals.
+For example, if you have to sue your employer for non-payment of short-term disability, this does not mean that you are quitting your job.
 Employers understand this is part of the process.

-Our short-term disability lawyers, can help you by representing you in the lawsuit for payment of short-term disability benefits.
-Often filing the lawsuit is enough to cause the employer or insurance company to pay.
+Our short-term disability lawyers can help you by representing you in the lawsuit for payment of short-term disability benefits.
+Often, filing a lawsuit is enough to cause the employer or insurance company to pay.
 We can also include this lawsuit as part of your long-term disability appeals or lawsuits.

 Why it’s hard to win short-term disability benefits

 Winning short-term disability benefits is not easy.
 Insurance companies approve some claims.
-But, most people get denied.
-Denials can happed when you first apply.
+But most people get denied.
+Denials can happen when you first apply.
 Or, denials can happen months after approval.
 Most people get denied at some point.

-So, why is long-term disability so hard to win?
-Even if your legitimately disabled?
+So, why is short-term disability so hard to win?
+Even if you are legitimately disabled?
 There is no easy answer.
 You must prepare your claim properly.
-You have convince the insurance company to believe you.
+You have to convince the insurance company to believe you.
 Otherwise, they will deny your claim.

 For example, common reasons for denial include: